MarivoneAraujo/MarivoneAraujo/README.md

 - I am a System Analysis and Development student looking for opportunities and collaboration in projects where I can improve my frontend skills and develop my backend knowledge.

-- 🌱 I’m a Fullstack developer
+- 🌱 I’m a developer!

 - 🍀 I’m currently working as a web developer at IBM </a>